 I am licensed in Wisconsin with 18 years of professional work experience.
 I have experience in helping clients with stress and anxiety, coping with grief and loss, motivation, self esteem, and confidence, & depression.
 I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
 Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!

-I am licensed in Wisconsin with 21 years of professional work experience.
-I have experience in helping clients with stress and anxiety, trauma and abuse, coping with grief and loss, & parenting issues.
-I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
+I am licensed in Wisconsin with 17 years of professional work experience.
+I have experience in helping clients with stress and anxiety, relationship issues, & parenting issues.
+I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
 Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!

 Finding the right therapist can feel intimidating.
 However, there are a few methods you can try to narrow your search for a counselor in the Amherst Junction area if you find it challenging to find therapists accepting new clients.

-Forbes reports that the average price of an in-person therapy session in the US is $100 to $200 per hour.
+Forbes reports that the average price of an in-person therapy session with a counselor in the US is $100 to $200 per hour.
 These prices may be higher in Amherst Junction due to a higher cost of living.

 Online therapists, including the US-based therapists above, can work with people like you in or around Amherst Junction to offer creative forms of communication and treatment.
 You do not have to commute to a therapist's office to meet with one of these counselors.